TheOtherGuys-Hakchi-Projects/Hakchi_RetroArch_Conversion_Mod/mod/readme.md

 **Please Note:** There is one known issue where if you Install/Remove hmods using Hakchi CE, once complete you need to pull the power out and reboot.
 The reason is that CE will try the launch the Nintendo UI but because it was never loaded there is nothing to load!
 This doesn't cause any harm to your console you just need to manually reboot by the power cord.
 (Sorry about that!)

-You can get further support at the support channel at the discord here: https://discord.gg/8gygsrw
+You can get further support at the support channel at the discord here: [Hakchi Resources Discord](https://discord.gg/8gygsrw)